SilvestriStefano/SilvestriStefano.github.io/src/maths/research/ugrad.md

 - a Cantor set of disjoint simple closed curves surrounding the origin, if the critical values lie in the preimage of $B_{\lambda}$, the trap door $T_{\lambda}$;
 - a Sierpi&#324;ski curve when the $k$th image, with $k\geq1$, of the the critical value lies in $T_\lambda$.

-{% imageGroup [trich1, trich2, trich3], "The three distinct Julia sets when n is 2 containing a cycle of period 3." %}
+{% figureGroup [trich1, trich2, trich3], "The three distinct Julia sets when n is 2 containing a cycle of period 3." %}

 *In the Julia sets pictured above the location of the critical points and of the critical values are indicated by white X and green disks.*